ericyan/prng/README.md

 ## xoroshiro128+

-xoroshiro128+ (XOR/rotate/shift/rotate) is currently the fastest full cycle pseudorandom numbe generator passing the Big Crush tests without systematic failures.
+xoroshiro128+ (XOR/rotate/shift/rotate) is currently the fastest full cycle pseudorandom number generator passing the Big Crush tests without systematic failures.

 It is designed by Sebastiano Vigna in collaboration with David Blackman.